magne4000/vite-plugin-vercel/packages/vercel/README.md

 ### Configure endpoints

-Endpoints under `/api`, `/_api` or configured through `additionalEndpoints` config can be configured by exporting configuration from the endpoint:
+Endpoints under `/api`, `/_api` or added through `additionalEndpoints` can be configured by exporting values from the endpoint file:

 ```ts
 // file: _api/endpoint.ts